 In between all these stages, many a time your users leave the app store, abandon the respective action and never return, which is a loss.
 It can be due to various reasons, including the waiting time.
 But, with PWA, we can eliminate all these unnecessary downloads and installation that goes on in between, allowing the user to start using the app instantly, with a prompt to upgrade it to a full-screen experience.

 In the innate apps that we download from the app stores, the mobile apps are excellent as they consume less data and are faster, which is an advantage that has been implemented inside our PWA.
 Thus, helping to improve the user experience, enhancing user retention and app performance.

-We all are driven toward developing web apps that are responsive, with no doubt.
+We all are driven toward web application development that are responsive, with no doubt.
 Here, responsiveness is nothing but ensuring the PWA’s user interface (UI) is capable of fitting into the form factor and screen size of any specific or all devices.